/^[Rr]eg(ular\s)?[Ee]x(p|pressions?)?$/

 true/false vs. matched groups

-/a/.test("JavaScript Rules"); // true
+/a/.test("JavaScript Rules") // true

-"JavaScript Rules".match(/a/); // ["a"]
+"JavaScript Rules".match(/a/) // ["a"]

-"JavaScript Rules".match(/z/); // null
+"JavaScript Rules".match(/z/) // null

 Where's the other "a"?

-"JavaScript Rules".match(/a/); // ["a"]
+"JavaScript Rules".match(/a/) // ["a"]

-"JavaScript Rules".match(/r/); // ["r"]
+"JavaScript Rules".match(/r/) // ["r"]

-// global
+// make it global

-"JavaScript Rules".match(/r/g); // ["r"]
+"JavaScript Rules".match(/r/g) // ["r"]

 Multiple Characters

-Any Character (.)
+Match Any Character

 Classes, Ranges, and Repetition